 Low-interest loans, with flexible/deferred interest and principal payment schedules; maximum term of 20 years

 Loans under this program will be made on a rolling basis.
 Applications will be accepted on a rolling basis.
 To be considered for funding, applications must earn at least 60 points on the Targeted Brownfield Development Loan ranking and review grid.
-Applications will be batched and reviewed with a goal of making $3M-$4M of loans per quarter.
-At the discretion of the Commissioner, applications will be considered for funding outside of this schedule.
+Applications will be batched and reviewed.

 - A description of the proposed project, including potential redevelopment uses, where applicable